 Fallen Angel: Willingly becomes this in the third game when he tears off his wings and falls to Sanctuary as a mortal.

 Humans Are Special: Pretty much his main reason for breaking the "angels can't go to Sanctuary" law that the High Heavens have established, as well as why he voted to spare humanity from extinction when the Angiris Council were debating about whether to wipe them out or not.
-Subverted in that, until Uldyssian's sacrifice in The Sin War books he thought the exact opposite and since then, he's had a dramatic change of heart.
+Subverted in that, until Uldyssian's sacrifice in The Sin War books he thought the exact opposite and was part of the Kill 'em All camp.
+After the aforementioned sacrifice, however, he's had a dramatic change of heart.

 My God, What Have I Done?: Undergoes a huge one in III when he feels that his decision to become mortal triggered the events of the story leading up to Diablo's attack on the High Heavens.
 He gets better.